What are Doors?

 Wars client, way back when, that would auto-trade between two star systems;

 clients have come a long way since then.
-(Creating "bots" to play door games
+(Creating "bots" to play door games is

-is sometimes as fun as playing the games themselves)
+sometimes as fun as playing the games themselves)

-Barren Realms Elite - A conquest game, which is now played on inter-bbs
+Barren Realms Elite - A conquest game, which is now played on

-very short turns.
+simple, with very short turns.

 Thieves Guild - More info when (if) find it again

-of top-100 list up at some point.
+up at some point.

 Breeds of door

 Many doors fall into one of a few categories.
-That's partly because the really
+That's

-successful doors spawned a host of imitators.
-There are a lot of Trade
+partly because the really successful doors spawned a host of imitators.
+There

-Wars clones out there, for instance.
-Some types of doors you'll see over and
+are a lot of Trade Wars clones out there, for instance.
+Some types of

 Empire building - Games like Global War, Barren Realms Elite.
-The focus
+The

-forming alliances).
+(and forming alliances).

 Duel games - Direct combat with other players.
 Typically, one player